 Keep in mind that some issuers may charge a fee for canceling the card or for refunding the remaining balance.
 Be sure to ask about any fees when you request the cancellation, and also destroy the card once it has been cancelled.

 Alternatives to Prepaid Debit Cards

-Prepaid debit cards offer many benefits, but they may not be suitable for everyone.
+Prepaid cards offer many benefits, but they may not be suitable for everyone.
 Here are some alternative options to consider.

 Secured Credit Cards

 A secured credit card is a type of credit card that is backed by a cash deposit made by the cardholder.
 The deposit acts as collateral and is typically equal to the credit limit on the card.

 The cardholder can use the card just like a regular credit or debit card, making purchases and paying off the balance over time.
 Payments are reported to the credit bureaus, which helps to build credit history.
 If the cardholder defaults on their payments, the credit card company can use the deposit to pay off the outstanding balance.

 Secured credit cards are often used by people with poor credit or no credit history, as they provide a way to build or rebuild credit.
 Here’s a list of some of the best secured credit cards available.

 If you have been denied a checking account due to negative marks on your ChexSystems report, you may want to consider a second chance bank account.
 These accounts are offered by banks and credit unions that understand the challenges some individuals may face when trying to open a traditional bank account.